Skip to content

 After completing all preparations, restart DataFlux Func.

-Go back to the previous script and run it again; you'll see that the opencv-python library can now be imported correctly:
+Returning to the previous script and running it again, you'll see that the opencv-python library can now be correctly imported:

-Each time DataFlux Func starts, it first checks whether pre-execution scripts exist.
+Each time DataFlux Func starts, it first checks whether there are any pre-execution scripts.

-When pre-execution scripts are present, DataFlux Func executes them in alphabetical order by name, and DataFlux Func will only start normally after all scripts have been successfully executed.
+When pre-execution scripts exist, DataFlux Func executes them in order based on their filenames, and DataFlux Func will only start normally after all scripts have been successfully executed.

-If you need to observe the execution process of the pre-execution scripts, you can track it using the following command:
+If you need to observe the execution process of the pre-execution script, you can track it using the following command:

 Bash